Getting Started with Rekor

 --data '{"title": "Enterprise Plan", "value": 50000, "stage": "negotiation"}'

-6. Link records with a relationship
+6. Link documents with a relationship

-rekor relationships upsert --workspace crm \
+rekor relationships upsert --database crm \

 --rel-type "owns" \